iamshawnrice/fimam/README.md

 ## API

+The intent behind this library was to create utilities that take the familiar verbs from native array methods but perform the work in a way that adheres to the principles of functional programming.

 ### fpop

 Designed to mimic the [pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) native array method, fpop takes an array and returns a copy, omitting the element with the highest index.